Cardiology in Las Vegas, Nevada

-MountainView Hospital serves northwest Las Vegas and greater Southern Nevada with Heart Care Services.
+MountainView Hospital serves northwest Las Vegas and greater Southern Nevada with heart care treatment.
 We are focused on heart health, from diagnosis of heart disease to management of heart failure and everything in between.

-We have a dedicated team of in-house cardiac surgeons who perform a wide variety of specialties, including open heart surgery, vascular surgery, minimally invasive procedures and TAVR.
+We have a dedicated team of cardiologists and in-house cardiac surgeons who perform a wide variety of specialties, including open-heart surgery, vascular surgery, heart catheterization, minimally invasive procedures and TAVR surgery.
 Our cardiologists offer the highest levels in heart care through interventional cardiology and electrophysiology.
 We are committed to providing congestive heart failure education, to ensure that patients get the information needed to help manage their heart failure and live a fulfilling life.

 We continue to bring patients the latest in heart care and services, including the latest in case for atrial fibrillation and devices for heart failure monitoring.